tadas559/Final-Coursework-TadasVinckas/README.md

 To put more restrictions on registration form.
 Add more tables for managing from admin side.
 Add in admin side "create" opportunity.
-Add Facebook login.
-Add likes.
+Include Facebook login and likes.
 Put an anchor link on button 'Buy tickets here' (Had some problems, so didn't make it).
 Also to make some changes which could not let images expand reviews blocks on all reviews pages.